GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 - IsWindows10
 - etc

-**Resume application**
+**Resume application's GUI state**

+ccINIFileVCL.pas

-Do you have applications with forms with lots of controls (like checkboxes) and you want to save its status to disk on shutdown and resume exaclty from where you left on application startup?
+Do you have applications with forms with lots of controls (like checkboxes/radiobuttons) and you want to save its status to disk on shutdown and resume exaclty from where you left on application startup with just one function call?
-Use SaveForm/LoadForm from cvINIFileEx.pas (to be added as soon as the project receives 50 Stars).
+  Use SaveForm/LoadForm.

 Example:
 - Call SaveForm(MySettingsForm) in TMySettingsForm.OnDestroy
-- Call LoadForm(MySettingsForm) in TMySettingsForm.OnCreate
+- Call LoadForm(MySettingsForm) after the creation of TMySettingsForm

+**ccINIFile**

+Features:
+- Extends the capabilities of TIniFile
+- Functions for easily accessing application's default INI file.

+Setup:
+     Before using it you must set the ccAppData.AppName global var.
+     The class will use that name to automatically determine the INI file name/path which is %AppData%\AppName.Ini.
+     Example: If the AppName is set to "DelphiLightSaber" the ini file will be  "c:\Users\UserName\AppData\Roaming\DelphiLightSaber\DelphiLightSaber.ini"

 _____